Signatures of infinite randomness in transport properties of disordered spin chains: Features of the conductivity distribution

 bearing in mind that an object like $\delta\left(0\right)$ should be understood as a distribution with a finite $\omega$-dependent width determined by intrinsically inelastic scattering processes.
 For the following derivations, the precise analytical form of $\delta(0)$ is not needed.
 For a Lorentzian, for instance, it is proportional to the inverse of the decay rate of the state.
+In Appendix~\ref{sec:delta_n}, by using the form of the broadened $\delta^2$, we show that, indeed, this replacement is justified, leading to the proper scaling behavior.
+The constant $C$ in Eq.~\eqref{eq:delta2}, in fact, depends on the choice of the regularized $\delta$ function.
+For a Lorentzian distribution, we show in Appendix~\ref{sec:delta_n} that $C=1/2$ (for a box, in contrast, $C=1$.)

 The average and variance are then found by combining Eqs.~\eqref{eq:first_derivative} and \eqref{eq:second_derivative} with \eqref{eq:average_sigma} and \eqref{eq:variance_sigma}, using also the form of $N(\omega)$ from Eq.~\eqref{eq:N_omega}: